Ch13WDW.org

 Will a CLAIM be PAID AS FILED or as detailed in the PLAN?

 The rules and plan form effective December 1, 2017 indicate that for non-governmental secured creditors the plan directs not only how funds are paid but also the amount paid.
-If a non-governmental secured claim is for more than the plan contemplates and the creditor does not object to the plan, the plan amount becomes binding and will control over the claim amount.
-Governmental secured debts will continue to be based on the claim filed.
+If a non-governmental secured claim is covered in Section III A or III B of the plan then generally, the claim amount controls how much is paid.
+Claims in Section III C are being modified and generally the plan will control how much is paid.
+Governmental secured debts will continue to be paid based on the claim filed.
 Amounts for priority and unsecured claims likewise are not set in the plan and will be set based on the claim filed.
 Press Here for a link to case law where confirmation was overturned because of claims filed.

 How does my client make plan payments?